MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 - Funcation for print top 5 in each country

-- Dose the thumbnail each on like or views
+- Dose the thumbnail each on like or views?

-- What the most word used in tags
+- What the most word used in tags?